thehaniak/thehaniak/README.md

 I'm a developer/sysadmin from Portugal, passionate about Open Source, coding and music/audio.

-I'm always looking forward to collaborate on an interesting Open Source project.
-Due to my interest in music/audio, I'm currently helping to translate [Finamp](https://github.com/jmshrv/finamp) to Portuguese (Portugal).

-But let me know if you need an extra brain to help on your project!!

 #### 🌱 Allways learning...

 There's always room for some more knowledge.